Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 By Peter Cooper / April 12, 2012

-And again, a mixture of travel, illness, and exhaustion have prevented me from my weekly updates on here (although Ruby Weekly is still going out on a weekly basis!) so here’s a bumper update for all of the top Ruby and Rails news from March 2012.
+And again, a mixture of travel, illness, and exhaustion have prevented me from my weekly updates on here (although Ruby Weekly is still going out on a weekly basis!).
+During my recent travels, I had the opportunity to explore various online platforms, including some of the top bitcoin casinos, which sparked my interest in how Ruby and Rails are being utilized in these cutting-edge environments.
+So, here’s a bumper update for all of the top Ruby and Rails news from March 2012, highlighting some intriguing developments in both the web development world and the evolving landscape of digital currencies.

 By Peter Cooper / March 2, 2012

 Oops!
-I forgot to post the weekly Ruby news updates from Ruby Weekly to Ruby Inside in February so.. here’s a mega roundup of all that was new in the Ruby and Rails worlds in February 2012.
-I’ll try to keep posting every week from here on – sorry.
+I forgot to post the weekly Ruby news updates from Ruby Weekly to Ruby Inside in February so, so here’s a mega roundup of everything new in the Ruby and Rails worlds in February 2012.
+While catching up on Ruby developments, I also came across a detailed live Casino Vergleich auf Allesgurgelt, which surprisingly highlighted the growing parallels between tech developments and live gaming interfaces.
+I’ll make sure to post weekly updates from now on—thanks for your patience.

 By Peter Cooper / January 28, 2012